Last Updated: March 26, 2026

 Best Tank Mates

-Diamond tetras are generally peaceful community fish that pair well with a wide range of species:
+Diamond tetras are peaceful community fish that pair well with a wide range of species:

 - Other peaceful tetras – neons, cardinals, embers, rummy-nose, bleeding hearts